SemBench: A Benchmark for Semantic Query Processing Engines: Conclusions and Outlook

 We introduced SemBench, a benchmark evaluating a novel class of systems: semantic query processing engines.
 Despite using only a small part of the available benchmark data for our experiments, we find that each of the evaluated systems incurs non-negligible processing overheads (cost and time) at least for some of the queries.
 Therefore, we believe that our benchmark will remain useful for stress-testing SQPEs in the coming years.

 We identified several factors with a significant impact on the relative performance of SQPEs in our experiments.
 First, the implementation of semantic operators matters, for instance, for LIMIT and JOIN operators, where we observed significant differences in terms of costs as well as result quality.
 Second, prompt design matters for semantic operator implementations.
 Different SQPEs seem to aim at different cost-quality tradeoffs by using either relatively compact prompts, lowering costs, or more detailed prompts that tend to improve quality.
-In one scenario, we had to manually expand our instructions to obtain answers on medical topics (a topic for which the LLM refused answers by default).
 An interesting extension to existing SQPEs would be automated prompt design strategies, optimizing cost-quality tradeoffs, or automatically rewriting prompts to fix situations in which the LLM refuses to generate answers.
 At this point, none of the evaluated systems implement such strategies.

 Several optimizations, currently not or not widely supported by SQPEs, seem useful to improve performance in our benchmark.
 For instance, fusing multiple semantic operators into one single LLM call offers potential for performance improvements in several scenarios (e.g., in Q10 and Q11 of the E-Commerce scenario).
 As our scenarios entail multiple queries on overlapping data subsets, some of them with equal or similar predicates, caching strategies would be useful to reduce processing overheads further.